List of Puella Magi Madoka Magica chapters

-The following is a list of manga publications published by Houbunsha based on the 2011 anime series, Puella Magi Madoka Magica.
+The following is a list of manga publications published by Houbunsha based on the anime television series, Puella Magi Madoka Magica.

-The series revolves around a schoolgirl named Madoka Kaname, as well as her friend Sayaka Miki, who are approached by a creature called, Kyubey, who offers them to become Magical Girls in turn.
+The series revolves around a schoolgirl named Madoka Kaname, as well as her friend Sayaka Miki, who are approached by a creature called, Kyubey, who offers them to become magical girls in turn.
 The new student in their class, Homura Akemi, however, mysteriously seeks to prevent Madoka from making this contract.